Createdd/Writing/articles/Reflect2017.md

 > Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment.”

 For me it meant to just code whenever possible.
 Even just a few lines of code is enough to stay on track.
 Of course this goal was a lot easier to achieve when I started to work as a developer.

+## Keep studying law at a public university